Eccys/chess-trainer/MIGRATION.md

 # WXT Migration Summary

-This document summarizes the successful migration of the Chess.com Puzzle Helper extension from a traditional Firefox extension structure to WXT.
+This document summarizes the successful migration of the Chess Trainer extension from a traditional Firefox extension structure to WXT.

 ## Migration Overview